dbrattli/OSlash/README.md

 ![Python package](https://github.com/dbrattli/OSlash/workflows/Python%20package/badge.svg)

-OSlash (Ø) is a library for playing with functional programming in Python.
+OSlash (Ø) is a library for playing with functional programming in Python 3.8+.
 It's an attempt to re-implement some of the code from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.8.
 OSlash unifies functional and object oriented paradigms by grouping related functions within classes.
 Objects are however never used for storing